khanmaster/Jenkins_2021/README.md

 - product testing - webhook updated with new jenkins IP
 - test failed due to permission
 - added new inbound rule to allow port 22
-- Webhook added with new jenkins ip
+- Webhook added with new jenkins ip to test CI only